Tutorial: Install to Completion

 mkdir tutorial-governed && cd tutorial-governed

-npx agentxchain init --governed --template cli-tool --dir . -y
+agentxchain init --governed --template cli-tool --goal "Build a CLI that lints decision logs" --dir . -y

 git init && git add -A && git commit -m "initial governed scaffold"